Seoyun Choe

 Research Focus:

-“Since I started studying in this field, I have realized that unexpected diseases and completely new diseases continue to occur, and diseases never disappear,” she says.
+“Since I started studying in this field, I've realized that unexpected diseases and completely new diseases continue to occur, and diseases never disappear,” she says.
 “When I watch the world go through various diseases, I keep thinking that I want to be a person who helps the world with the knowledge I have, and these things motivate me.”

 Highlights:

-- ORC Doctoral Fellowship recipient
+- ORCGS Doctoral Fellowship recipient

 - Doctoral Research Support Award recipient

-- 2022 Student Scholar Symposium-Judge’s Choice Award
+- 2022 Student Scholar Symposium Judge's Choice Award recipient

 Callie Veelenturf